 China's loans to Africa have concentrated in three sectors: transport (31%), power (24%), mining (15%).
-Together, they account for an estimated 70% of loans (Figure 3.14).
-This partly reflects Chinese interest in the infrastructure sector globally, as indicated by its leadership role in the creation of the AIIB in 2013, for which nine LAC countries are members, and in the launch of the Belt and Road Initiative (BRI) that same year (see section below).
+Together, they account for an estimated 70% of loans (Table 3.6).
+This partly reflects Chinese interest in the infrastructure sector globally, as indicated by its leadership role in the creation of the AIIB in 2013, and in the launch of the Belt and Road Initiative (BRI) that same year (see section below).